MatanPazi/controls_challenge/overview/overview.md

 * Choose model and identify system
   * Several models possible
   * A lot of nuance
+* Not needed in this case.
+We get absolute truth data, not noisy measurements.
   * Identify noise
     * Needed for observer.
 The better the noise models are, the better the observer will perform.
   * Choose and tune an observer
     * Necessary for smooth inputs to the controller (Noisy data)
     * Chosen observer mostly depends on the noise distribution and the model linearity.
 Compute cost isn't crucial here.
 * Choose and tune a controller
   * Again, many options